cjratcliff/ml-compiled/docs/training_with_limited_data.rst

 1623 handwritten characters from 50 alphabets with 20 examples of each character.
 Useful for one-shot learning.
 Introduced in `One shot learning of simple visual concepts, Lake et al. (2011) <https://cims.nyu.edu/~brenden/papers/LakeEtAl2011CogSci.pdf>`_.

 | **Notable results**
 | 20-way one shot accuracies are reported.
+This means one labelled example is provided from each of the 20 classes that were not in the training set.
+The task is then to classify unlabelled examples into these 20 classes.

 * 93.8% - `Matching Networks for One Shot Learning, Vinyals et al. (2016) <https://arxiv.org/abs/1606.04080>`_
 * 88.1% - `Siamese Neural Networks for One-shot Image Recognition, Koch et al. (2015) <https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf>`_